Doctoral Training and HDR

 Interested candidates should contact a thesis advisor as soon as possible to present their research proposal.

-Interested applicants must contact the Handiversité office by March 6, 2026, at the latest; the office will assist them in putting together their application:
+Interested applicants must contact the Handiversité office by March 6, 2026—the absolute deadline—to receive assistance in putting together their application:

 • Information and discussion session: March 12–20, 2026;